Southern Tanzania Safari: When To Go, Where To Go, And What to Expect

 Green / wet season (November–May) — The rains renew the landscape: vibrant greens, newborn antelopes, and superb birding.
 While some remote camps may close briefly in heavy rains (typically April–May), November–March is delightful for travelers who prefer fewer crowds, lower rates and lush scenery.
 Drives can be muddier, but the wildlife behavior and colors reward the effort.

-What to expect in the parks
+What to Expect in the Parks

 Expect true wilderness: longer transfer times, varied terrain, and fewer tour vehicles than the northern circuit.
 Ruaha specialises in large elephant herds and packs of wild dog; Nyerere adds boat safaris and water-based wildlife viewing; Mikumi is accessible and family-friendly.
 Game drives are often flexible and can be tailored to your priorities — early starts for predators, midday rest at camp, or late-afternoon sundowners when animals are most active.